W4RH4WK/THOR/doc/midterm.md

 ## Problems

-- little example code for up2date kernels
+- few example code for up2date kernels
 - Headers do not export enough, hence complete source is required
 - hijacking systemcalls is not really encouraged by the developers (race conditions / undefined behaviour)